knbknb/awesome-svg/topics/Icons.md

 Libraries

+* [Loading Animation with SVG](https://github.com/jxnblk/loading) - meant as a joke,  inactive since 2014, but still 3.5k stars on GitHub.
 * [SVG Morpheus](http://alexk111.github.io/SVG-Morpheus/) - JavaScript library enabling SVG icons to morph from one to the other. - 2.7k stars on GitHub
 * [sprite.sh](https://github.com/edenspiekermann/sprite.sh) - A Bash script to build a SVG sprite from a folder of SVG files (typically icons).
 321 stars on GitHub.
 * [Hybrid SVG icons](http://hybicon.softwaretailoring.net/) -   JavaScript library for synergistic SVG icons. based on Raphael.js 64 stars on GitHub.